moshfeu/kaisermann/README.md

 ### Hey 👋🥝

-I'm Christian Kaisermann, passionate about nature, cats, ducks and in creating some helpful code.
+I'm Christian Kaisermann, (officialy) a front-end developer since 2012, passionate about nature 🌳, cats 🐈, ducks 🦆 and writing code to help others 💻.

 Did you know duck armies were a thing?